Related publications

 Residential care might be the best option for the person you care for.
 But you could still have mixed feelings – relief that they'll be getting the level of care they need, but also guilt or sadness.

 If you still want to be involved in caring for your relative or friend, speak to the care home staff about how you can work together.
 If you’re still providing care, you may be entitled to some benefits and carers’ rights at work.
+However, this will depend on how many hours of care you’re providing a week.

 Find out if the care home has a group for relatives and carers you can join.
 This may let you be involved in life at the care home, and give you the opportunity to talk about your feelings and the changes you're going through.
 Get in touch with Care Rights UK for more information and support.